IvoryNomad/miniature-chainsaw/README.md

 # miniature-chainsaw
-miniature-chainsaw is a very simple script which integrates NetworkManager dispatcher service with FreeIPA to perform dynaminc DNS updates.
+miniature-chainsaw is a very simple script which integrates NetworkManager dispatcher service with FreeIPA to perform dynamic DNS updates.

-FreeIPA out of the box supports dyunamic DNS updates.
+FreeIPA out of the box supports dynamic DNS updates.
 However, it is up to the administrator to provide the update scripts.

 I was surprised to find there are not a lot of pre-baked scripts out